wcushingcandelario/ansible_aws/README.md

 shell script which in our case mostly moves some files around and can be found in `scripts/user_data.sh`.
 Once the User Data script has been run the machine will function within the environment.

+## DNS architecture

+We specifically redirect the wickes-tills.co.uk and travisperkins.com DNS queries to the TP DNS servers.
+We do this with DNS servers built from an AMI.
+If we ever have to produce a new one we simply create new instances of the AMI and add those IP's to the DHCP config.

+DNSMasq snippet:

+    server=/wickes-tills.co.uk/172.31.101.101
+    server=/wickes-tills.co.uk/172.31.103.112
+    server=/wickes-tills.co.uk/172.31.101.103
+    server=/wickes-tills.co.uk/172.31.104.102
+    server=/travisperkins.com/172.31.101.101
+    server=/travisperkins.com/172.31.103.112
+    server=/travisperkins.com/172.31.101.103
+    server=/travisperkins.com/172.31.104.102
+    server=10.33.232.2